ubcecon/ECON622/README.md

   - Redo Exercise 5 in [Julia Essentials](https://lectures.quantecon.org/jl/getting_started_julia/julia_essentials.html) except
       - Pass in a range instead of `a`, `b`, and `n`, e.g. `nodes = -1.0:0.5:1.0`
       - Hint: try `step(nodes)`, `length(nodes)`, `nodes[1]` and `nodes[end]`
       - Also, instead of the `while` in the solution, find a better way to efficiently bracket the `x` in the nodes.
-Hint: `10 ÷ 4 = 2`  or `div(10,4)` are  the division truncated to the lower integer.
+Hint: Type `?÷` into jupyter to explore quotients from Euclidean division

 <!--
 - **Problem Set 2:**